iamkahvi/volunteers/README.md

 ### Dashboard

-The Dashboard is where you will find all upcoming, current and future programs.
+The Dashboard or the Programs page is where you will find all upcoming, current and future programs.

  <img src="https://raw.githubusercontent.com/iamkahvi/volunteers/master/laravel/public/img/Artboard%203.png">

-### Program
+### A Program Page

-A program page is where you can view if shifts are avaiable and sign up!
+A program page is where you can view what shifts are avaiable and when to sign up!
 Remember to use the filters!

 <img src="https://raw.githubusercontent.com/iamkahvi/volunteers/master/laravel/public/img/Artboard%201.png">